mryndzionek/dcf77_clock/README.md

 * [Atom](https://github.com/tomahawkins/atom)

 Basically `message passing`, `state machines` and `continuation-passing style` efficiently implemented in C.
-This approach has its drawbacks and requires some attention but fine grained concurrency and minimal footprint is worth the effort.
+This approach has its drawbacks and requires some attention, but fine grained concurrency and minimal footprint is worth the effort.
 The code currently provides [blinkenlights](https://blog.blinkenlight.net/experiments/dcf77/) phase detection algorithm and sync mark binning.
 Date and time decoding is missing.
 The project outputs binary trace on one of the MCU UART ports.
 This allows gathering logs and analysing performance.
 Below some examples: